WillSams/example-deportivo-carolina/README.md

 nvm use                                 # use the version of NodeJS listed in .nvmrc npm i -g serverless                     # installs Serverless globally to your lts/fermium install

-cd backend && npm i && npm audit fix    # install the backend packages listed in package.json cd frontend && npm i && npm audit fix   # install the frontend packages listed in package.json npm i && npm audit fix                  # install the root packages listed in package.json
+cd backend && npm i && npm audit fix                # install the backend packages listed in package.json cd frontend && npm i && npm audit fix --production  # install the frontend packages listed in package.json npm i && npm audit fix                              # install the root packages listed in package.json

 cp .envrc.example .envrc                # IMPORTANT!
 Edit file and set your environment variables in .envrc direnv allow                            # refreshes variables in your PATH